 CIMT is the Centre for Innovative Medical Technology.
 It is a research and innovation centre bridging Odense University Hospital (OUH) and the University of Southern Denmark (SDU).

 CIMT strengthens and elevates the field of medical technologies through innovation, research, and assessments.
-This work includes telemedicine, apps, VR, patient reported outcomes, video consultations, etc..
-CIMT also works strategically to create partnerships and collaborations with industry partners as well as dedicated efforts towards strengthened digital skills and competences among hospital staff supported by a strong innovation culture within the hospital.
+Medical technologies include telemedicine, apps, VR, patient reported outcomes (PRO), video consultations, etc. CIMT also works strategically to create partnerships and collaborations with industry partners as well as strengthening digital skills and competences among hospital staff supported by a strong innovation culture within the hospital.

-The process always starts with the patient and the patient’s need.
+The process always starts with the patient and the patient’s needs.

-CIMT unites hospital and university to ensure cooperation, coherence and knowledge sharing between researchers from the university and doctors, nurses and others in close contact with the patients.
+CIMT unites hospital and university to ensure cooperation, coherence and knowledge sharing between researchers from the university and doctors, nurses and other health professionals in close contact with the patients.

 Fields in CIMT